UCLA

 What We Do

 We're a social psychology lab.
-Our research draws on interdisciplinary theoretical perspectives—from social psychology, cognitive + evolutionary anthropology, animal behavior, relationship science—to investigate how people's social minds both create + navigate our social worlds.
+Our research draws on interdisciplinary theoretical perspectives—from social psychology, cognitive science, + evolutionary anthropology, animal behavior, relationship science—to investigate how people's social minds both create + navigate our social worlds.

 Current Research Projects